Click play to listen to this article.

 1. Exercise Before Bed

 It’s been proven numerous times that exercising before bed improves one’s overall sleep quality.
 In fact, exercising before bed does more than just improve sleep.
-It lifts your mood, makes you more productive, less anxious, and over a span of months and years, even enhances your entire quality of life.
+It lifts your mood, makes you more productive and less anxious, and, over a span of months and years, even enhances your entire quality of life.
 (3) (4) (5)

 If you’re someone who is already regularly active, don’t shy away from amping up the frequency or the difficulty of your exercises.
 In fact, I encourage you to do it.
 People way smarter than me proved that the more rigorous your evening exercise, the better quality sleep you’ll get.